The Lorne Aquatic and Angling club was inaugurated February the 12th 1960.

 The club reached 800 in membership at its height when construction sites and renovations were made on the Cumberland, at Mantra, Kalimna and Cora Lyn and later the Lorne pier.
 It now averages around 660 members and holds 11 fishing competitions a year which run in conjunction with BBQs and sometimes live music.

 On 13th February 2010 the Lorne Aquatic and Angling Club celebrated our 50th birthday.
 A Ball was held at the Grand Pacific Hotel Ballroom in Lorne to celebrate the anniversary.

 Fishing Competition prize are awarded for each competition culminating in the end of the year presentation of trophies at the Annual General Meeting in early December.
 Each monthly competition has an individual sponsor.
-The club purchased a tractor in the early 90s for members to put boats in and out when launching off the beach, at the same time enlarging the fish cleaning area.
 Fishing at the club has a family flavour with opportunities for both boat and offshore fishing.
 The club is proud of its fish handicap system allowing for all ages to win a prize.
 In the early days the bar was only open weekends and on special occasions.
 When the Fisherman’s Bar at the Pacific Hotel closed in the late 90’s the public and members decided the club needed to be open as a venue to congregate and socialise and now it is open seven days a week most times of the year.
 Cash prizes and /or vouchers are donated by our sponsors to the winner and runner-up in both Senior and Junior Divisions.